-The DDXi-2051 also features a soft-volume update function that will ramp the volume between intermediate values when the value is updated, when SVE = 1 (configuration register E).
+The DDXi-2161 and DDXi-2101 also feature a soft-volume update function that will ramp the volume between intermediate values when the value is updated, when SVE = 1 (configuration register E).
 This feature can be disabled by setting SVE = 0.

 Each channel also contains an individual channel volume bypass.
 If a particular channel has volume bypassed via the CxVBP = 1 register then only the channel volume setting for that particular channel affects the volume setting, the master volume setting will not affect that channel.
-Also, master softmute will not affect the channel if CxVBP = 1.
+Also, master soft-mute will not affect the channel if CxVBP = 1.